Associate Professor Colleen Canning

 - Development of an exercise website for physiotherapists; Harvey L, Moseley A, Ada L, Canning C; Motor Accident Authority of New South Wales/Research Grant.

-- Efficacy of slings in preventing subluxation of the shoulder in patients after stroke; Canning C, Ada L; University of Sydney (Sesqui)/Bridging Support.
+- Efficacy of slings in preventing subluxation of the shoulder in patients after stroke; Canning C, Ada L; DVC Research/Bridging Support Grant.

-- Portable Gait Laboratory; Kilbreath S, Canning C, Hunt A; University of Sydney (Sesqui)/Research & Development.
+- Portable Gait Laboratory; Kilbreath S, Canning C, Hunt A; DVC Research/Research and Development Scheme: Research and Development (R&D).

 - Development of a protocol to increase strength in paralysed/very weak lower limb muscles immediately after stroke; Ada L, Canning C, Hodgson L; South Eastern Sydney and Illawarra Area Health Service/Research and Development Grants.